2.4. Applications and systems structures#

 2.4.5.
 Processing and preprocessing#

-Irrespective of application, most systems which operate with speech signals suffer from similar type so of problems;
+Irrespective of the application, most systems that operate with speech signals suffer from similar types of problems:

 • The main application is expensive to run, so it would be useful to have a pre-processing unit which detects when it makes sense to trigger the main application.
 For example, when nobody is speaking, it does not make sense to run a speech recognizer.